Get

 Grooming

 Pomeranians have a gorgeous double coat that needs to be brushed at least three times a week.
-During summer, bath times will need to be a regular habit, while during the winter, you can reduce them to once every couple of months.
+During summer, bath times should be a regular habit, while during the winter, they can be reduced to once every couple of months.

 Health

 Pomeranians are generally healthy dogs, but they are susceptible to hypothyroidism, alopecia X, luxating patella, and collapsing tracheas.
-These conditions are usually nothing to worry about because most reputable breeders will screen their stock for these health conditions.
-Getting your Pom from a reputable breeder is important for having a healthy dog.
+These conditions are usually nothing to worry about because most reputable breeders will screen their stock for them Getting your Pom from a reputable breeder is important for having a healthy dog.

 tricolor pomeranian dog outdoors